artem-ogre/CDT/README.md

 # CDT: Constrained Delaunay Triangulation

+### Please ★ this repository if it helped.
+This means a lot to the authors :)

 C++ implementation of constrained Delaunay triangulation (CDT)
 - numerically robust (uses robust geometric predicates)
 - header-only (default)